Academics & Research

 School of Nursing (SON)

-Recently celebrated its 10 year anniversary, the School of Nursing is the only GW School headquartered in Virginia.
-It has a significant—and rapidly growing—presence in the Commonwealth.
+Over the last 15 years, the School of Nursing has had a significant—and rapidly growing—presence in the Commonwealth.
 In fact, GW confers more Bachelor of Science in Nursing (BSN) degrees than any other school in the Commonwealth.

 The School of Nursing’s success is particularly remarkable given the fact that it was only first chartered in 2010.
 The school has achieved great success in its first decade and looks poised to continue to flourish in the years ahead.